Home Study & Qualifications

 • Assessment of the family’s expectations for a child, including the family’s plans to discuss adoption with the child;

-• Review of three written references;
+• Review of three written references and interviews with the individuals providing the references;

 • Review of a written statement from a licensed physician regarding the health of each member of the household;